PavithranWorks/LANDINGPAGE-2/README.md

-Sure!
-Here's your complete and properly formatted **README.md in plain text** using **markdown syntax with proper headings and hashtags** — ideal for GitHub:

----

 # 🚀 Tailwind CSS Landing Page

 A high-performance, fully responsive landing page built using **HTML5** and **Tailwind CSS**.
 It is designed for modern web applications, portfolios, SaaS products, and more.